 Anywhere that nestboxes have been erected should be monitored for 40-spot activity and the best people to monitor the boxes are those who live nearby.

 Typically, sites with the oldest or most white gums will already have nest boxes and are critical for monitoring.

 Monitoring nestboxes first requires registration of the boxes, then a separate monitoring sheet for each observation.

-Click here for the registration form.
-Filling this out defines the location and unique identifier of the nestbox(es) and your contact details.
+Click here for the registration form to define box location, a unique identifier for the nestbox(es) and your contact details.

 The data will be collected and used by the recovery team and the results mounted here on the BIEN website.

 The recovery team has identified about 50 sites along public roads, near known or potential 40-spot colonies that should be monitored for activity.
 When using the Birdata App, these sites will appear automatically on your phone (tablet, computer).